URNerD/ToDoToday/README.md

 * Change some other properties of the page, for example the background color of the body, or the font size.
 * How about a challenge – can you put the ```<h1>``` in a box with rounded corners?

 That should be plenty for today.
-Tomorrow we'll turn the list into a menu.
+Next we'll turn the list into a menu.

 ## 3: 23 May 2014